 The tcp_info detail includes values for the offset, sequence, and window size for the packet that initiates the connection.
 The packet size details that are included depend on the protocol type.

 This is the packet size from the example log message above:

 Each type of log message includes a unique message identification number.
 When you review a log message in Traffic Monitor, the message ID number can appear as the value for either the msg_id= detail or the id= detail.
 In Log Manager, the message ID number appears as the value for the id= detail.

 Some log messages do not include a message ID number.
 Only log messages that are assigned a message ID number are included in the Log Catalog.

 The is the message ID number from the example log message above:

-The message ID numbers included in the WatchGuard Log Catalog do not include the hyphens that appear in the message ID number in Traffic Monitor and Log Manager.
-To make sure you can locate the message ID number in the WatchGuard Log Catalog, when you search the WatchGuard Log Catalog for the message ID, remove the hyphen from the message ID number.
+The message ID numbers included in the Fireware Log Catalog do not include the hyphens that appear in the message ID number in Traffic Monitor and Log Manager.
+If you search the Log Catalog for a message ID, remove the hyphen from the message ID number.